8 Web-Based Analysis with ReliaShiny

 Workflow:

-1. Select Accelerated Life Testing.
+1. Select Accelerated Life Testing in the sidebar.

 Repairable Systems Module